Epsom Salt Bath Benefits for Cardio, Skin, Feet, & More

 Dr. Burton M. Altura, another fan, agrees: “Everyone knows if you soak in Epsom salt, it soothes your body if you’re bruised or have pain. . . . that’s because the magnesium is being absorbed through your skin.”

-In addition a study cited by the NIH found that bathing in Epsom salt increased blood and urinary magnesium levels in participants:
+In addition, a study found that bathing in Epsom salt increased blood and urinary magnesium levels in participants:

 On the flip side, practitioners like Dr. Mark Moyad are skeptical: “You will find some benefits of magnesium given intravenously or orally, but the data on soaking is weak and not conclusive.”